activeadmin/activeadmin-mongoid/README.md

 Some ActiveAdmin features are disabled or not working properly:

 - comments are disabled by default
-- filters are somehow broken
+- filters are somewhat broken

 For more on Mongoid support in ActiveAdmin see [this issue](https://github.com/gregbell/active_admin/issues/26).